BrammyS/trx-tools/.github/README.md

 ## About The Project

 trx-tools is a project that aims to provide a set of tools to interact with TRX test files.
 For example, converting a TRX file to a HTML report, PDF report, Json file, etc. This also includes merging multiple TRX files into one.
+See an example report [here](https://trx-tools.brammys.com).

+The goals of this project is to provide a tool that can be used to generate test reports after using the `dotnet test` command.
+This command does not return a single report.
+Meaning, the trx files have to be merged manually after which they can be converted into a readable report.

 ### Built With